-Jump to: RECIPE | What is Sofrito? | Ingredients & Substitutions | Modified to Low Carb | DIY Jerk Seasoning Blend | Serve with
+Jump to: RECIPE | What is Sofrito? | Substitutions | Step-by-Step | Jerk Seasoning Blend | FAQ

 What is Jambalaya?

 In Cajun cooking, sofrito is generally made up of finely diced onion, celery, and sweet bell peppers.
-The vegetables are sautéed with some olive oil until tender and aromatic, and then combined with cajun spices and perhaps herbs.
+The vegetables are sautéed with some olive oil until tender and aromatic and then combined with Cajun spices and perhaps herbs.

-Like many stews or soups, low carb Jambalaya can be easily modifed.
 If you are vegetarian, use vegetable stock instead of chicken stock and exclude the meat.
+If you are following the Pesco Mediterranean diet, exclude the sausage and replace it with more shrimp.

 If you hate seafood, include chicken and sausage but leave out the shrimp.